JinyuanSun/DDGScan/README.md

 如有任何问题，请联系1650949260@qq.com

-# GUI version foldx tutorial (currently supports MAC only )
+# GUI version foldx tutorial (currently supports MAC and LINUX only)
+# Beacues Foldx requires lisence, I can't provide it here, the following guide is for members in the lab I'm working with.

 1. Installation
   - Open terminal